patgod85/single-file-source-map-example/README.md

 I just want to minify single file and create the map for it.

 So I created this repository to figure out what I do wrong.
 The [single-file-source-map.js](single-file-source-map.js) is the gulp-plugin that should fix behaviour of [gulp-sourcemaps] for my project.
+Folder and HTML-file with suffix _without-fixes_ imagine how files was generated without using of my plugin.

 Small note: I use Windows 7.